nmisyats/aurora/README.md

-  spectral_res_mlp - Spectral MLP with a residual connection direct_mlp - MLP with position and energy input poly_mlp - MLP learning a polynomial basis of the flux
+  spectral_res_mlp - Spectral MLP with a residual connection direct_mlp - MLP with position and energy input poly_mlp - MLP learning a polynomial basis of the flux hybrid_mlp - Hybrid model using two MLPs for position and energy embedding

 Use 'aurora train <model_name> --help' for model-specific options.
 ```